 Most Australians are aware of the dangers of ultraviolet (UV) radiation during summer.
 Winter activities such as snow skiing or snowboarding also pose a high risk of sunburn and skin damage.
-UV radiation is more intense in alpine regions than at sea level because the atmosphere is thinner at the higher altitude.
-This allows more UV rays to reach the earth’s surface.
+More UV radiation reaches the earth's surface in alpine regions than at sea level because the atmosphere is thinner at the higher altitude.

-Protective clothing and hats to wear in the snow
+Wear protective clothing and hats in the snow.
+Suggestions include:

 - A balaclava or beanie that covers your ears will keep your head warm and reduce UV exposure.